chebfun/chebsite/docs/functions/chebfun/chebpoly.md

 ---
-title: """chebpoly"""
+title: "chebpoly"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """chebpoly"""
+function_name: "chebpoly"
-snippet: """Chebyshev polynomial coefficients of a CHEBFUN."""
+snippet: "Chebyshev polynomial coefficients of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- CHEBPOLY   Chebyshev polynomial coefficients of a CHEBFUN.
+<pre class="help-text"> CHEBPOLY   Chebyshev polynomial coefficients of a CHEBFUN.
     A = CHEBPOLY(F, N) returns the first N Chebyshev coefficients of F, i.e., the row vector such that F = ... + A(1) T_N(x) + ... + A(N) T_1(x) +
     A(N+1) T_0(x), where T_M(x) denotes the M-th Chebyshev polynomial.